herou/herou/README.md

 Hi and welcome to my profile.
 I have 6+ years as a professional Android Developer in the market and 1+ years contributing as Substrate/Blockchain dev.

 * 🌍  I'm based in Earth
-* 🧠  I'm learning Substrate/Rust
+* 🧠  I'm building on Substrate/Rust
-* 🤝  I'm open to collaborating on Substrate projects
+* 🤝  I'm open to work Blockchain ideas
 * ⚡  How we're gonna educate the next generation?

 ### Skills